rishabh-verm/sbt-assignment-group-3/README.md

-This repository is vreated by Rishabh Verma for submission of sbt assignment
+This repository is created by Rishabh Verma for submission of sbt assignment